tmaxopensql/.github/profile/README.md

 />
 </p>

-## Tmax HyperSQL
+## Tmax OpenSQL

-Tmax HyperSQL is an open-source DBMS professional service platform brand of TmaxTibero, a DBMS specialized S/W company.
+Tmax OpenSQL is an open-source DBMS professional service platform brand of TmaxTibero, a DBMS specialized S/W company.
 TmaxTibero, Korea's leading DBMS company, provides PostgreSQL service as a one stop total service based on its own technology accumulated for 20 years.

 ## TmaxTibero's Technical Leadership